-Data referring to the two larger groups, cattle ( $n{cattle\ vets} = 422$ ) and pig practitioners ( $n{pig\ vets} = 96$ ), were analysed in this study.
+Data referring to the two larger groups, cattle $(g_1, n=422)$ and pig practitioners $(g_2, n=96)$, were analysed in this study.

 In both groups, the majority of respondents were male between 45 and 60 years old.
 They worked only on livestock animals; they had been working as veterinarians for more than 20 years and mostly worked in the private sector (Table 1).
+[Table 1 near here]

-Opinions towards AMU and AMR in rearing farms
+Opinions towards AMU and AMR in breeding farms

 It should be noted that veterinarians, by profession, often deal with more than one animal species.
-For this reason, respondents were invited to refer to the animal species selected in the question 'which supply chain do you mainly deal with?' in the compiled questionnaire.
+For this reason, respondents were invited to refer to the animal species selected in the question "which supply chain do you mainly deal with?" in the compiled questionnaire.

-Referring to the interviewees' opinions towards AMU in the livestock sector or farms on which they work, it emerged that the majority of both cattle and pig veterinarians considered that AMU is not always in line with the National and European guidelines (Table 2).
+Referring to the interviewees' opinions towards AMU in the livestock sector or farms on which they work, it emerged that the majority of both cattle and pig veterinarians considered that AMU is not always in line with the National and European guidelines (Figure 1).
+[Figure 1 near here]